-In this article, we will define a Class C license, the requirements and the steps you'll need to take to obtain it.
+In this article, we discuss the Class C driver's license, the requirements to obtain this license and the steps you'll need to take.

 Related: CDL Driver Resume Samples